winsbe01/poc_plugins/README.md

 ```

 Anything following the name of the module will be passed into the module's
-entry point as an array.
+entry point as an array (the entry function must take an array argument).

 The `utils.py` file contains, for example, functions that may be used by the
 core functionality of the module, but may also be used by the plugins (see the